 4:30pm-6pm…Dinner, Lakeside Dining Hall (Tickets can be purchased at the door, PSC students with meal plan are free)

-9am-11am … Continental breakfast, Lakeside Dining Hall, (Tickets may be purchased at door-PSC students are free with their meal plan).
+9am-11am … Continental breakfast, Lakeside Dining Hall, (Tickets may be purchased at door-PSC students with meal plan are free).

 9am-11am … Registration, JWSC Lobby.

 10am-4pm…Homesteading Festival, VIC, PSC Students Free.
 All events listed as being at the VIC is part of this.
 Schedule is coming!!!

 TBD … Whiteface Mountain ski passes for sale (Student Center Lobby).

 10am-3pm…The Pack Basket bookstore open (15% off Paul Smith’s College merchandise).